vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

 > >
 > > > allows a user to run multiple versions of app, using multiple versions of dependencies, in same system
 > >
-> > RPMs (in Fedora and openSUSE at least) have allowed multiversion packages and automatic, correctly versioned shared library dependencies for a while now.
+> > RPMs (in FedFlatpaks are way better, at least for conservation of open source culture.
+There is no forced store.
+Flathub.org though is rising as the de facto library for flatpaks, but it is not enforced.
+Also flatpaks are more suited to desktop use, or at least snaps provide no additional advantage to desktop users over flatpaks.
+Snaps may be however be better for certain use cases, such as IoT.ora and openSUSE at least) have allowed multiversion packages and automatic, correctly versioned shared library dependencies for a while now.
 I agree though it's still not trivial to have multiple versions of, say, Firefox installed.
 So if you are really in need of something like that, sure (or you can roll your own chroot-style solution with traditional packages).
 Is this use case really that common?
 > >
 > > Overall it feels like the big advantages of Snaps etc are really meant for proprietary apps.
 Which I avoid on principle, and feel we should think twice about twisting our systems to accommodate.
 >